 If you have any favorite reporters, bloggers, media outlets who you want to make sure are on our lists, please pass their contact info on to [email protected].

 The Big Push for Midwives campaign belongs to you.

 - It isn't the website alone (although we do have a lovely website).

 - It isn't the Facebook page alone (though we're delighted to have so many fans!)

-- And it certainly isn’t the steering committee
+- And it certainly isn't just the steering committee.